TS000/lighthouse-developer-portal/docs/starter-guide.md

 The Lighthouse developer portal identifies catalog entities by scanning every repository in an organization and looking for a `catalog-info.yaml` file in the root of the repository.
 The `catalog-info.yaml` file is a Catalog Entity Descriptor file is not only used to identify which repositories contain Catalog Entities, but it is also used to provide helpful information for other the Lighthouse developer portal users who may wish to use your application.

+Note: It will take up to 10 minutes for a newly registered catalog to appear in search.

 ## Creating an Entity Descriptor File

 In the root directory of your application, create a `catalog-info.yaml` file: